awsdocs/amazon-comprehend-developer-guide/doc_source/API_ContainsPiiEntities.md

 The request accepts the following data in JSON format\.

  ** [LanguageCode](#API_ContainsPiiEntities_RequestSyntax) **   <a name="comprehend-ContainsPiiEntities-request-LanguageCode"></a>
 The language of the input documents\.
-Currently, `en` is the only valid value\.
+Currently, English is the only valid language\.
 Type: String
 Valid Values:` en`
 Required: Yes